SudoDios/Plaudio/README.md

 > - Responsive
 > - Searching all your audios in (MP3,M4A,OGG) Formats
 > - Fetching all folders contains audios
+> - Fetching albums & artists from audios
 > - You can edit audios (IDV3) tags
 > - Equalizer presets support
 > - & more ...